-You might be surprised to learn that around one-third of all DSR parents are LGBTQIA!
+Around one-third of all DSR parents are LGBTQ!

-If you are a prospective parent trying to figure out which sperm bank to use, here's a link to our "Which Sperm Bank?" page, where we continue to collect the experiences of our members to help you make a more informed decision.
-You can email Wendy for specific advice on choosing a sperm bank.
+If you are a prospective parent trying to figure out which sperm bank to use, here's a link to our "Which Sperm Bank?" page, where we continue to collect the experiences of our members to help you make a more informed decision, and here is a new Huffington Post article: Choosing a sperm bank...What to know.
+You can email Wendy for more specific advice on choosing a sperm bank.

-If you are already the parent of a donor-conceived person, and need some guidance, please read through our FAQ page and the research that we've published.
-Also, you can order our book: Finding our Families: A First-of-A-Kind-Book for Donor Conceived People and Their Families.
+If you are already the parent of a donor-conceived person and need some guidance, please read our Counseling Page and the research that we've published.
+Also, you can order our book: Finding our Families: A First-of-Its-Kind-Book for Donor-Conceived People and Their Families.

-June 2015: The DSR had booths at Capital Pride in Washington DC on June 14, and Seattle Pride on June 28.
+June 2015: The DSR had booths at Capital Pride in Washington DC and at Seattle Pride.

-- June 12, 2014: We will give a Skype workshop with a LGBTQIA parents group in Boston after they watch the Family Equality Council webinar.
+June 12, 2014: We will give a Skype workshop with a LGBTQ parents group in Boston after they watch the Family Equality Council webinar.

 March/April 2010, March/April 2011: Ad in Gay Parent Magazine and October 2012 Ad in Philadelphia Family Pride Brochure: